ISAs (Individual Savings Accounts) were introduced by the UK government in 1999.

 Types of ISAs

-There’s a range of ISA products available for UK Residents.
+If you are a UK resident with money available for investment, there’s a range of ISA products available for you.
 We’ll explain each product, how much you can save or invest, and who will benefit from that ISA.
 In addition, we’ve put together a table below to give you a snapshot of the options that are available to you.

 |Cash ISAs||£20,000||Banks, Building Societies|